“By this you know the Spirit of God: Every spirit that confesses that Jesus Christ has come in the flesh is of God…”

 One test of truth revolves around Jesus Christ.
 Cerinthus, a Gnostic, taught that Jesus did not have true humanity.
 By denying the physical, historical humanity of Christ, they attacked the basic doctrine of Redemption.
 The death of the body of Christ was necessary to pay for our sins.
 If this did not happen, then it undermines our salvation.

-By the incarnation Jesus took part of our life; by regeneration, we take part of Jesus’ life.
+By the incarnation, Jesus took part in our life; by regeneration, we take part in Jesus’ life.

 Jesus took on humanity that He might die with it.
 He gave His life that we might have His life.

 Jesus eternally existed as God, but at a point in time, He stepped foot on earth and took on humanity.
 In doing this, He did not divest Himself of His deity.
 He set aside the voluntary use of His deity while He lived in His humanity.
 The babe in Bethlehem was far more than a remarkable child; He was God the Son who stepped into a human body.
 He never ceased to exist as God.
 He did not begin when He was born.
 Denial of this is the spirit of the antichrist.

 2 Co 5:18, “Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation, 19 that is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.”